 Ruffed and sooty (blue) grouse are found on public and private forest lands throughout District 14.
 Ruffed grouse are the most widespread grouse species in the district and statewide.
-They are most abundant in lowland secondary succession coniferous and deciduous forests under 2,000 feet of elevation.
+They are most abundant in lowland secondary succession coniferous and deciduous forests under 2,000 feet of elevation, often near riparian areas.
 Therefore, hunters after sooty grouse should seek higher elevation sites along trails and ridgelines above 2,000-3,000 feet within Pacific silver fir and noble fir forest stands.
 Also, areas with berry-bearing plants like huckleberry and grouse whortleberry should be sought when hunting this species.
 To find more information, check out the hunting forest grouse page.

-During the 2021-2023 season setting rulemaking process, the WDFW Commission adopted a decision to delay the forest grouse season two weeks from the original opening date of Sep.
-1 to the new season dates of Sep.
-15 - Jan.
-15. The rule was recommended by WDFW biologists based on harvest data and catch-per-unit effort, indicating that Washington's forest grouse populations are declining.
-Setting the season back to Sep.
-15 helps protect brood hens that are more vulnerable to harvest during early September.
+During the 2021-2023 season setting rulemaking process, the WDFW Commission adopted a decision to delay the forest grouse season two weeks from the original opening date of September 1 to the new season dates of September 15 - January 15.
+The rule was recommended by WDFW biologists based on harvest data and catch-per-unit effort, indicating that Washington's forest grouse populations are declining.
+Setting the season back to September 15 helps protect brood hens that are more vulnerable to harvest during early September.
+This same rule will be in effect for the 2024 season.
 More information is available in this 2021 blog post.

-Figure 19.
-A male ruffed grouse along a road - Photo by Michael Schroeder
+Photo 9: A male ruffed grouse along a road.
+Photo by Michael Schroeder.